 - Only certified companies come to the platform for a fee

 - Vehicle owners can request service offers for their own car (from workshops, etc.)

 Of course that had not been the case.
 Our tuning magazine has tens of thousands more tuning reports in stock.
 Do you want to see them all?
 Just click HERE and look around.
-Or are you particularly interested in our tips, products, information & co?
-Then the following excerpt is exactly the right thing.
+Or are you particularly interested in our tips, products, information & Co?
+Then the following excerpt is sure to be just the thing.

-"Tuningblog.eu" - we keep you up to date with our tuning magazine on the subject of car tuning and car styling and present you with the latest tuned vehicles from all over the world every day.
+"Tuningblog.eu" - we keep you up to date on the subject of car tuning and car styling with our tuning magazine and we present you the latest tuned vehicles from all over the world every day.
 It's best to subscribe to ours Feed and you will be automatically informed as soon as there is something new for this post and of course also to all other contributions.